The canonical dimension of modules for Iwasawa algebras: Introduction

 \section{Introduction}

-When $G$ is a $p$-adic Lie group, a very important class of its representations are those known as smooth admissible.
+Let $p$ be a prime number and $k$ be a field of characteristic $p$.
+When $G$ is a $p$-adic Lie group, a very important class of its representations over $k$ are those known as smooth admissible.
 The study of smooth admissible representations is crucial to the Langlands programme when $G$ is a general linear group, for example.
 When the vector spaces $V$ on which the representations are defined have the discrete topology, the smooth representations of $G$ are exactly the continuous representations.
-The (smooth) admissible representations are those with the condition that the subspaces $V^K$ of vectors fixed by an open subgroup $K$ are always finite-dimensional.\\
+The (smooth) admissible representations are those with the property that the subspaces $V^K$ of vectors fixed by an open subgroup $K$ are always finite-dimensional.\\

-Let $k$ be a field of characteristic $p$, also given the discrete topology.
-The vector space dimensions of the invariant subspaces $V^K$ is an important structural property of an admissible representation $V$.
+The vector space dimensions of the invariant subspaces $V^K$ are an important structural property of an admissible representation $V$.
 Morra computed many of these dimensions for irreducible representations of $GL_2(\mathbb{Q}_p)$ in \jcite{morra2013invariant}.
 Typically, however, the integers $\dim_k V^K$ are unknown, particularly when $V$ is a supersingular representation of a general linear group.\\

-On the other hand, the admissible representations of $G$ are characterised as those whose $k$-linear duals are finitely-generated modules over the Iwasawa algebra of a compact open subgroup, see Section \ref{Holonomic representations}.
+On the other hand, the admissible representations of $G$ are characterised as those whose $k$-linear duals are finitely-generated modules over the Iwasawa algebra of a compact open subgroup, see \Cref{Holonomic representations}.
 This means the theory of admissible representations is tightly controlled by these Noetherian rings.
 Because Iwasawa algebras are moreover Auslander-Gorenstein, by \jcite{venjakob2002structure}, the theory of \emph{canonical dimension} gives a natural way to measure and classify their modules. \\

-The canonical dimension, as expressed in Definition \ref{Cdim def}, is in general an integer-valued homological invariant $\Cdim(M)$ for modules $M$ over a noncommutative Auslander-Gorenstein ring $R$.
-However when $R=kH$ is an Iwasawa algebra, it is fruitful to notice that the canonical dimension is the dimension of an affine variety associated to $M$, known as the characteristic variety, see Theorem \ref{canonical dimension characteristic ideal thm}.
+The canonical dimension, as expressed in \Cref{Cdim def}, is in general an integer-valued homological invariant $\Cdim(M)$ for modules $M$ over a noncommutative Auslander-Gorenstein ring $R$.
+However when $R=kH$ is an Iwasawa algebra, it is fruitful to notice that the canonical dimension is the dimension of an affine variety associated to $M$, known as the characteristic variety, see \Cref{canonical dimension characteristic ideal thm}.
 We therefore are inclined to view $\Cdim(M)$ as a measure of the ``size'' of $M$, expressed as an integer lying between zero and $\dim H$.\\

 In fact, the canonical dimension directly measures ``growth'' in admissible representations.
 When $V$ is an admissible representation and $M$ is the dual $kH$-module, Emerton and \Paskunas have proved a formula for the asymptotic behaviour of the dimensions $\dim_k V^K$ of invariant subspaces along a chain of compact open subgroups $K$, \jcite{emertonpaskunas2020density}, which crucially involves $\Cdim(M)$.
 The canonical dimension also appears, although not by name, in conjectures on completed (co)homology \jcite{calegari2012completed} and in the work of Gee and Newton, \jcite{gee2020patching}.\\